haeuslerjulius/haeuslerjulius.github.io/_posts/2025-10-30-home_finished_website_structre.md

 tags: [home]
 ---

-Had so much to do with school last seven days, had about two exams a day, which was pretty stressful.
-Found some time in my stacked calendar to finish coding and writing this post.
-Hope I have more time during the holdidays next week.
+I’ve had so much to do with school over the past seven days — about two exams a day — which was pretty stressful.
+Still, I managed to find some time in my packed schedule to finish coding and writing this post.
+Hopefully, I’ll have more time during the holidays next week.

-### From the roots
+### From the Roots

-I structured this website into two main pages, which are this one, called 'home' and the builds page.
-This is where I will upload post like this one to tell my story.
+I structured this website into two main pages: this one, called Home, and the Builds page.
+This is where I’ll upload posts like this one to share my story.
-Then there are two other pages, which are 'About me' and 'Philosophy'.
-Those sites serve the purpose to inform about a topic which doesn't change as much, thats why those are more like a fire-and-forget for me, even thought I'll update them sporadically.
+Then there are two other pages — About Me and Philosophy — which serve to share information that doesn’t change very often.
+They’re more of a set-and-forget type of thing, though I’ll update them from time to time.

-### Behind the scenes
+### Behind the Scenes

-To fill the two main pages with content, I choose to have a folder, in which I simply upload all my posts into.
-I lable them with 'home' or 'builds' tags to keep them sortet and automate publishing the posts on the right page.
+To fill the two main pages with content, I chose to have a folder where I simply upload all my posts.
+I label them with either Home or Builds tags to keep them sorted and to automatically publish them on the correct page.
-I generally had no idea how this sorting algorithm could work, so I asked ChatGPT.
-It generated the perfect code literally after the first prompt, I was quite supprised how well that works.
+I had no idea how this sorting algorithm could work, so I asked ChatGPT — and it generated the perfect code literally after the first prompt!
+I was quite surprised by how well it worked.
-It just filters for all posts with the according tag, and outputs them sorted by the date, backwards.
+The code just filters all posts with the corresponding tag and sorts them by date in reverse order.

-I realise more and more that prompt enegeering comined with the ability to upload/transfer the data might be the next great thing.
+I’m starting to realize more and more that prompt engineering combined with the ability to upload and transfer data might be the next big thing.